matrixorigin/matrixone/docs/en/MatrixOne/Get-Started/install-standalone-matrixone.md

 ```

 !!! info
-    MatrixOne is not fully supported by ARM for now; MacOS M1 chips and above can use the x86 binary package shown above, and some SQL errors will occur.
+    MatrixOne is not fully supported by ARM for now; MacOS M1 chips and above can use source to build MatrixOne as shown above.

 ### 2.Launch MatrixOne server

 ```